antonis/sentry-for-humans/README.md

 become **issues**.
 There's even a synthesized mobile **Session Replay** that flies through the route on a map while HR and pace tick along the bottom.

-It is **sport‑agnostic from the first line.** There are no `if sport == "cycling"` branches anywhere.
-Every threshold is derived from the activity's *own* data distribution — redline is a heart‑rate percentile, a surge is a speed percentile, terrain is measured by grade.
-So a road ride, an open‑water swim, and a mountain hike all run through the exact same code path and each produces sport‑appropriate results.

 ## The mapping

 | Human telemetry | Sentry primitive |